 - 200 grams (1 and 1/3 cup) good quality dark chocolate, pieces

-- Note: To ensure your frosting is nice and fluffy, use a timer and actually beat the butter for the suggested time.
-That way you won’t be tempted to stop beating earlier.
+- To ensure frosting is nice and fluffy, use a timer and actually beat the butter for the suggested time.